|

 class use) with effectiveness, as they can imitate the sensation of movement

-*TENS units are also prescribed for management of
+to reduce RLS symptoms. *TENS units are also prescribed for management of

 sciatica and chronic low back pain as a treatment option.
+Shoulder pain: Rotator cuff injuries are

 treated with cryotherapy and ultrasound.
 Manipulation and mobilization